rshramko/proglog/README.md

 ### How to play with the API

-Open another terminal and first post some data (_httpie_ is used as an example):
+Open another terminal and first post some data (_httpie_ is used in the example):

 ```
 $ http POST http://localhost:8080 record:='{"value": "TGV0J3MgR28gIzEK"}'